boi4/libpfasst-doc/content/tools/_index.md

 You need to pass at least two arguments.
 The first argument is the number of processes to use, every argument after that is the commandline to run.

-If the environement variable `TMPI_REMAIN=true`, the new window is set to remain on exit and has to be closed manually. ("C-b + &" by default)
+If the environment variable `TMPI_REMAIN=true`, the new window is set to remain on exit and has to be closed manually. ("C-b + &" by default)

-You can pass additional 'mpirun' argument via the `MPIRUNARGS`` environment variable
+You can pass additional 'mpirun' argument via the `MPIRUNARGS` environment variable

 You can use the environment variable `TMPI_TMUX_OPTIONS` to pass options to the `tmux` invocation, such as `TMPI_TMUX_OPTIONS='-f ~/.tmux.conf.tmpi'` to use a special tmux configuration for tmpi.